Katello/katello-client-bootstrap/README.md

   --skip-foreman        Do not create a Foreman host.
 Implies --skip-puppet.
-                        When using --skip-foreman, you MUST pass the Organization's LABEL, not NAME --content-only        Setup host for content only.
+                        When using --skip-foreman, you MUST pass the Organization's LABEL, not NAME --force-content-source
+                        Force the content source to be the registration capsule (it overrides the value in the host group if any is defined)
+  --content-only        Setup host for content only.
 Alias to --skip foreman.
                         Implies --skip-puppet.
 When using --content-only, you
                         MUST pass the Organization's LABEL, not NAME